Visiting Congaree National Park

 Water sports enthusiasts will love this RV park.
 Situated right on Lake Murray, campers here have access to full hookups, a boat marina, and fishing supplies.
-This campground also offers on-site showers and a swimming pool, all located just about an hour away from Congaree National Park.
+This campground also offers on-site showers and a swimming pool for more of a glamping experience, all located just about an hour away from Congaree National Park.

 Harvest Hosts Locations

 RVers in search of overnight accommodations away from traditional campgrounds should consider a Harvest Hosts membership.
 For a small annual fee, RVers gain access to over 4356+ unique locations for overnight accommodations, including wineries, breweries, farms, golf courses, and more.
 In exchange for the no-charge overnight stay, members must make a small purchase from the local business.
 There are thousands of Harvest Hosts locations, even near Congaree National Park.
 Harvest Hosts members will need to have the upgraded golf membership in order to stay at the second of the locations listed below.